Buy your Hunting and Fishing license online today! We offer multi-year packages and combos for whatever you need to stay licensed.

 Hunting is allowed, in season, on certain portions of the northeast and southwest area of Springbrook as posted.
 A controlled deer hunt is held periodically in certain areas of the recreation area.
 Contact the ranger for details.

-The rolling hills of beautiful Springbrook State Recreation Area abound with deer, red and gray fox, coyote, raccoon, beaver, muskrat and wild turkey.
+The rolling hills of beautiful Springbrook State Park are abound with deer, red and gray fox, coyote, raccoon, beaver, muskrat and wild turkey.
 Almost every kind of bird that visits Iowa can be found here.
-Trails lead through 920 acres of prairie and woodland, near small ponds, the Middle Raccoon River and the beautiful spring-fed 17-acre, artificial lake.
+Trails lead through 930 acres of prairie and woodland, near small ponds, the Middle Raccoon River and the beautiful spring-fed 17-acre, artificial lake.
 The state acquired the park in 1926 and most of the buildings were constructed by the Civilian Conservation Corps in the 1930s.
 Springbrook truly offers "something for everyone!"

-Guthrie Center is seven miles from the park and has a golf course, Laundromat and churches.
+Guthrie Center is eight miles from the park and has a golf course, Laundromat and churches.
 Panora is 12 miles from the park and offers river fishing and a golf course.
 Des Moines, the capital city of Iowa, is a one-hour drive to the east.
-Bagley is eight miles north.
+Bagley is six miles north.